uugengiven/GameLauncher/README.md

 # Server for hosting Steam users #

 This project is a game launching service for LAN centers.
-This allows for different computers to log into games by logging computers into the specific licensing software (steam only currenty).
+This allows for different computers to log into games by logging computers into the specific licensing software (Steam only currenty).

 ## General Usage ##